 We know you’ve got questions, and we hope this FAQ section will be a good start.
-That said, if you do not find your question answered here, please contact us so that we can answer your question and further improve our this section.
+That said, if you do not find your question answered here, please contact us so that we can answer your question and further improve this section.

 What is the one tip you would advise a parent whose child is studying abroad?

-We have found that the most successful students abroad are those who take the initiative to work with CIS.
-We would advise that you encourage your child to work with CIS directly and not just let you, the parent, call and ask questions.
+We have found that the most successful students abroad are those who take the initiative to work with CISabroad.
+We would advise that you encourage your student to work with CISabroad directly and not just let you, the parent, call and ask questions.

 As part of the pre-departure orientation your son/daughter will be given an overview of the safety issues that you should be concerned with in the country in which he or she will be living.
 In addition, once our students arrive in country, they will go through an extensive on-site orientation where safety concerns will again be addressed.

-Remember, all of the locations in which we have programs are considered as safe or safer than the U.S. Although we do everything we can to prepare students and keep them informed of health and safety information, it is ultimately your student’s responsibility to follow suggestions and guidelines, just as it is their responsibility at home.
+Remember, all of the locations in which we have programs are considered as safe or safer than the U.S. Although we do everything we can to prepare students and keep them informed of health and safety information, it is ultimately your student’s responsibility to follow suggestions and guidelines, just as it is his or her responsibility at home.

 How are transcripts for the study abroad program processed?